CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 Provisioned capacity ensures that your retrieval capacity for expedited retrievals is available when you need it.
 Each unit of capacity provides that at least three expedited retrievals can be performed every five minutes and provides up to 150 MB/s of retrieval throughput.
 You should purchase provisioned retrieval capacity if your workload requires highly reliable and predictable access to a subset of your data in minutes.
 Without provisioned capacity Expedited retrievals are accepted, except for rare situations of unusually high demand.
 However, if you require access to Expedited retrievals under all circumstances, you must purchase provisioned retrieval capacity.

+#### Amazon Glacier Select
+It is not an archive retrieval option and is primarily used to perform filtering operations using simple Structured Query Language (SQL) statements directly on your data archive in Glacier.

+#### Bulk retrievals
+It typically complete within 5–12 hours hence, this does not satisfy the requirement of retrieving the data within 15 minutes.
+The provisioned capacity option is also not compatible with Bulk retrievals.

+#### ranged archive retrievals
+using ranged archive retrievals is not enough to meet the requirement of retrieving the whole archive in the given timeframe.
+In addition, it does not provide additional retrieval capacity which is what the provisioned capacity option can offer.

 ### S3 Select
 It is an Amazon S3 feature that makes it easy to retrieve specific data from the contents of an object using simple SQL expressions without having to retrieve the entire object.
 Similiarly, Amazon Redshift Spectrum is a feature of Amazon Redshift that enables you to run queries against exabytes of unstructured data in Amazon S3 with no loading or ETL required.